A LITTLE BIT OF HISTORY

 Sixth in 1997, ninth in 1998 and seventh in 1999, Prost fitted definitely into the group of makes fighting in the thick of battle.
 French car, French engine, French manager and French first driver too (Olivier Panis, and then Jean Alesi); everything became a cocktail that made the Gauloises to get delighted with.
 Nowadays, as a matter of fact, the petit homme is worshipped as in his best times of successful driver.

-But the Prost Grand Prix had a forgettable 2000 session.
-Not only did they finish behind Minardi in the Constructors' Championship, they also had to cope with bad moments as a result of domestic problems.
+However, the Prost Grand Prix had a forgettable 2000 session.
+Not only did they finish behind Minardi in the Constructors' Championship, but also they had to cope with bad moments as a result of domestic problems.

 As many specialists said, Prost GP were the responsible of the progressive devaluation of Jean Alesi - the most experienced of the field - among the top drivers' group.

 There are accusing fingers pointing there was a waste of Nick Heidfeld's potential.
 The German - Formula 3000 Champion and former rival of Colombian Juan Pablo Montoya in memorable duels - was called to be the successor of Schumachers and Frentzen, but he barely could prove it, by struggling with a car that went out of track every time he attempted to drive it just beyond the limit.